 Do you have a favorite sheep breed?

-What’s the most interesting thing you’ve learned while running your business?
+What are the most interesting things you’ve learned running your business?

-Can you share some of your plans for Indie Spotlight?
+Can you share some of your plans for Indie Untangled?

 There’s a special, limited-edition shade of Ram Jam Sport naturally dyed by Julia Billings of Woollenflower who I regularly collaborate with on yarn and tweed pouches, and you will also find a few seasonal bundles along with several surprises.